SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

-# Build custom property pane controls
+# Build custom controls for the property pane

 > **Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environments.

-The SharePoint Framework offers you a number of standard controls to be used for configuring web part properties in the property pane.
-If your web part requires a specific user interface for its configuration, beyond what is available in the SharePoint Framework, you can build a custom property pane control and use it in your web part.
-Custom property pane controls allow you to provide your users with an intuitive and rich interface for configuring how the web part should work.
-In this article you will learn how to build a custom property pane control that is a custom dropdown control that loads its data asynchronously from an external service without blocking the user interface in the web part.
+The SharePoint Framework contains a set of standard controls for the property pane.
+But sometimes you need additional functionality beyond the basic controls.
+You might need asynchronous updates to the data on a control, or a specific user interface.
+Build a custom control for the property pane to get the functionality you need.

+In this article you will learn how to build a custom control for the property pane.
+You will build a custom dropdown control that loads its data asynchronously from an external service without blocking the user interface of the web part.

 ![Item dropdown loading available items after selecting a list in the list dropdown](../../../../images/custom-property-pane-control-cascading-loading-items.png)